appseconnect/docs/_posts/Connectors/Technology Connectors/Database/2018-12-12-OLEDB Adapter OnPremise.md

 Generic OLEDB Adapter is a software which provides OLEDB applications a leverage to communicate and adapt with the AEC Portal.
 This section provides you the detailed process of validating a OLEDB database application in the APPSeCONNECT OP Agent.

-1. In the app config panel, configure the OLEDB App Confifuration Process.
+1. In the app config panel, configure the OLEDB App Configuration Process.
 ![OledbAdapter-OP](/staticfiles/connectors/media/technology-connector/OledbAdapter-OP.png)
 2. The OLEDB configuration window, consists of click to Configure and connection String.
 3. Select click to configure.
 Select your OLE Database provider.